kiran-m-kannur/Attendance_management/README.md

 Upload the attendance management.ipyb to your google colab

 In the ipynb, the first cell intializes your colab with your Google drive.Just execute the cell and go to the link down below, copyy the success code and then press enter.
-This must connect your google drive with the notebook.Now you can use colab and drive as local notebook
+This connects your google drive with the notebook.

 Before excecuting the code, make sure the runtime type is set to cuda.